EinnarZein/EinnarZein/README.md

 - 👋 Hi, I’m @EinnarZein
 - 👀 I’m interested in learn about programming and software
 - 🌱 I’m currently learning programming in js and english
-- 💞️ I’m looking to collaborate on I'm just a tennager who want to start in this world
+- 💞️ I'm just a tennager who want to start in this world
 - 📫 How to reach me just be kindly

 <!---